-- 1. Press the UNLOCK button on the remote keyless entry transmitter.
-If the horn chirps two or three times when you unlock the car, the alarm sounded in your absence.
-Two chirps means that the shock sensor was set off and three chirps means that a door or the hatch was opened. - 2.
-Turn the ignition key to RUN.
+- Press the UNLOCK button on the remote keyless entry transmitter.
+If the horn chirps two or three times when you unlock the vehicle, the alarm sounded in your absence.
+Two chirps means that the shock sensor was set off and three chirps means that a door or the hatch was opened. - Turn the ignition key to RUN.